zilahir/petstore/README.md

 ### Storybook

 [`Storybook`](https://github.com/storybookjs/storybook) helps keeping the components, and their documentation up to date.
-It's not just a fancy showoff of components, it also includes their documentatoin, plus it can (and should!) utilizied to do testing on the components.
+It's not just a fancy showoff of components, it also includes their documentation, plus it can (and should!) utilizied to do testing on the components.
 It's perfect for Unit tests, and Snapshot tests.

 - [`ESLint`] (to avoid writing bad code, and enforce coding style within a _team_ (aks: myself))
 - [`JSDOC`] (to enforce documentation on functions, and closures (React Hooks))
 - [`husky`] husky makes the usage of git hooks easy
 - [`lint-staged`] combined with `husky`, it lints the git staged files, and fails, if the linting failes.
 This prevents badly formatted code to the git repo.
 It can also executes tests, and any scripts.

-> NOTE: I did not utilze this for the bacekend.
+> NOTE: I did not utilze this for the backend.
 I did it for demonstrating purposes on the frontend. :)

 For example: